kanaverse/kanaval/docs/details/inputs/latest.md

   The length of this dataset should be equal to the number of cells in `results/num_cells`.
   Indices should be unique and sorted.
 - `field`, a string scalar specifying the field of the column annotations to use for filtering.
+  This field can either be a continuous or categorical variable.
-  This should be accompanied by `values`, a 1-dimensional string dataset specifying the allowable values for this field.
+  - If categorical, the group should also contain `values`, a 1-dimensional string dataset specifying the allowable values for this field.
     The subset is defined as all cells with a `field` value in `values`.
+  - If continuous, the group should also contain `ranges`, a 2-dimensional float dataset specifying the ranges of allowable values.
+    Each row specifies the range `[a, b)` where `a` is the value in the first column and `b` is the value in the second column.
+    Ranges should be non-overlapping and sorted in order of increasing `a`.
+    The subset is defined as all cells that fall in any of the specified ranges.

 For multiple matrices, `parameters` should also contain: